cucumber/docs/content/docs/guides/browser-automation.md

 mvn test -Dbrowser=chrome
 ```

-If you are using Serenity, simply pass the `driver` system property (no extra coding required):
+If you are using Serenity, pass the `driver` system property (no extra coding required):

 ```
 mvn test -Ddriver=chrome